-(B-1) Number and percent of new waiver participants who had an initial LOC indicating need for ICF/IID LOC prior to receipt of services.
-N: Number of new waiver participants who had a LOC prior to receiving services.
-D: All new waiver participants.
+(B-1) Number and percent of new waiver applicants who had an initial LOC.
+N: Number of new waiver applicants who had a LOC.
+D: All new waiver applicants.

-Data Source (Select one): Other If 'Other' is selected, specify: Case file review

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Other Specify: Quarterly Annually Representative Sample Confidence Interval = Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Other If 'Other' is selected, specify Case file review : Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency □ Weekly ⊠ 100% Review Operating Agency □ Monthly Less than 100% Review ☐ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval = Other Specify: ☐ Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-State Medicaid Agency Weekly
+区 State Medicaid Agency □ Weekly

-Operating Agency Monthly
+Operating Agency ☐ Monthly

-Sub-State Entity Quarterly
+☐ Sub-State Entity Quarterly

-Other Specify: Annually
+Other Specify: ⊠ Annually

-Continuously and Ongoing
+☐ Continuously and Ongoing

 Other Specify: